Building Custom AI assistants and AI support with Theia AI

 Custom LLM Provider

-Theia AI currently provides out-of-the-box support for any OpenAI-compatible LLM services (including the OpenAI models hosted by OpenAI or self-hosted compatible LLMs) and Ollama LLMs.
-We are also working on integrating support for LLamaFile.
-As a tool provider, you can easily add support for other LLM APIs too.
-Please consider contributing any further LLM providers to the open source project, so that the community can benefit from increased compatibility and share the maintenance cost.
+As a tool provider, you can easily add support for additional LLM APIs too.
+Please consider contributing your additional LLM providers to the open source project, so that the community can benefit from increased compatibility and share the maintenance cost.

-this.languageModelRegistry.addLanguageModels([new OllamaModel());
+this.languageModelRegistry.addLanguageModels([new OllamaModel()]);

 If you want to allow the user to configure the LLM provider, e.g. change the URL or the available models, consider integrating your LLM provider with Theias preference system.